'If Quebec can do it, why not Alberta?': Kenney says 'compelling case' can be made for provincial pension plan

 "People would begin to look at [Alberta] to say, 'Oh, it has higher rates,'" he said.
 "Or maybe it would be the other way around.
 You get people moving for reasons other than productivity."

-And though Kenney has promised any move from the CPP to a provincial pension would be done only after Albertans had been consulted, that wasn't the case for the province's nurses, teachers and workers' compensation employees when it was announced as part of the budget that their pension plans were to be transferred to AIMCo.
+And though Kenney has promised any move from the CPP to a provincial pension would be done only after Albertans had been consulted, that wasn't the case for the province's nurses, teachers and workers' compensation employees when it was announced as part of the budget that funds were to be transferred to AIMCo.

 AIMCo already administers more than $100 billion in government pensions and other funds, and approximately $17 billion in assets as part of the Alberta Heritage Savings Trust Fund.